nadiamariduena/python-intro-2024-privat/LESSON_19_PPROJECTS/tic-tac-toe/tic_tac_toe_0/README.md

 | 3 |🔸4 | 5 |  <- Second Row (3 to 5)
 | 6 |  7 | 8 |  <- Third Row (6 to 8)
 ```

+- - **Index 4:** In the 1D list, it is the fifth position, corresponding to the center of the grid.